dueuno-projects/dueuno-app-template/README.md

 2. The html documentation will be generated under the `/docs` directory

 ## Dueuno Elements
-You can find the latest documentation here: https://dueuno.com/docs/
+You can find the latest documentation here: https://dueuno.com

+Community
+---
+Join us on Discord: https://discord.gg/6yWnmT2hBj

 ## License
 Dueuno Elements is an Open Source software released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).